annacasavant/118_Bus_System/How-To.md

 ```

 ### Read in all component data
 Read in the CSV files that contain the data for building the system.
+In this
-In this example, the line, bus and generator data are found in the following CSV files.
+example, the line, bus, and generator data are found in the following CSV files.

 ```@repl system
 line_params = CSV.read("Scripts-and-Data/Lines.csv", DataFrame)